Sultans TrailFrom Vienna to Istanbul

 Ευχαριστώ πολύ για αυτή την υπέροχη ‘πολιτιστική περιπέτεια’ που διατρέχει τη μισή Ευρώπη! Υπέροχη! Έχω επισκεφτεί τη Μπρατισλάβα, τη Βουδαπέστη, την Κωνσταντινούπολη, αλλά η εξοχή σίγουρα φαντάζει μία πρόκληση που σίγουρα κάποιος πρέπει να ζήσει! Γεωργία Αγγελοπούλου, Ελλάδα.

-The Sultans Trail offers a cultural adventure into the Balkans as well.
-Stretching from Vienna to Istanbul is passes through a wide variety of landscapes and cultures The trail brings you to places that you will otherwise not visit introducing you to the hospitality for which the region is famous.
+It is a cultural adventure into the Balkans.
+Stretching from Vienna to Istanbul is passes through a wide variety of landscapes and cultures.
+The trail brings you to villages not yet discovered by mass-tourism, introducing you to the hospitality for which the region is famous.

 The trail uses mostly country roads, from village to village and town to town, through pleasant countryside.